rblack42/math-magik/rst/devnotes/02-basic-sphinx-setup.rst

 ..	note::

-    All future project requirements will be lsted in this file and installed the same way.
+    All future project requirements will be listed in this file and installed the same way.

 Set up a Sphinx_ Project